 Step By Step: Shipping to an Amazon Warehouse

 To ship your goods to Amazon's warehouse, you must first be a registered merchant.
 If you haven't done so already, register your Seller Account.
 You have to then identify the product you want to sell on Amazon.
-You can use our product research tool to find the most profitable products and find a supplier for those products.
+You can use Semrush's Product Research tool for Amazon to find the most profitable products and find a supplier for those products.

 Once that is out of the way, enter your dashboard and follow the steps in the guide below.